Living With a Depressed Loved One

 There is a great deal of information available about depression.
 But when you live with a depressed person, it can be painfully difficult.
-Anti-depressants are the number-one prescribed medication in this country; but they are not a panacea.
-Many with depression continue to suffer, or at least have periods of symptomatology.
-This in turn affects those who love them.
+Anti-depressants are the number-one prescribed medication in this country, but they are not a panacea.
+Many with depression continue to suffer, or at least have symptomatic periods.
+This, in turn, affects those who love them.

 It can be especially difficult when the person with depression is your child or a partner.
-Many parents feel it is their place to rescue even their adult children from these issues.
-It is difficult to feel helpless, which is often the case when you live with a depressed individual.
-It may not be healthy to feel it is one’s duty to rescue a partner, and certainly not to take responsibility for his or her feelings.
-And this does happen often in relationships.
+Many parents feel it is their duty to rescue their adult children.
+But the feeling of helplessness often prevails when you live with a depressed individual.
+It may not be healthy to feel it is your duty to rescue a partner, and it's also not healthy to take responsibility for his or her feelings.

 For men who have depressed partners, feeling helpless is especially common.
 Generally, men are fixers.
 When they hear of a problem, their reaction is to fix it.
 But depression is not so easily fixed, therefore the result is helplessness and frustration.
 This can complicate the helping process.

 For women who have a depressed partner, it is common to feel like the connection between partners is missing or inhibited.
 If the depressive symptoms lead to withdrawal, the female partner may feel shut-out.
-As the feelings and thoughts a depressed person is experiencing maybe difficult to share, this might compound the problem leaving the partner feeling there is a lack of communication.
-Worse, some men turn depression into anger, and may be easily irritated with their partner, thereby further exacerbating the problem.
+The feelings and thoughts of a depressed person may be difficult to share, which might compound the problem and leave the partner feeling there is a lack of communication.
+Worse, some men turn depression into anger and may be easily irritated with their partner, thereby further exacerbating the problem.

 Difficulties abound when living with a depressed partner.
 Because of symptoms like apathy, a partner’s needs may not be met.
 In a relationship, each partner will make attempts to feel love from their partner.
-These attempts may be thwarted by apathy from the depressive, leaving the partner feeling disconnected.
-Anhedonia can also contribute to a lack of sex drive, which can further complicate this problem.
+These attempts may be thwarted by detachment from the depressive, leaving the partner feeling disconnected.
+Anhedonia, the inability to feel pleasure, can also contribute to a lack of sex drive, which can further complicate this problem.
 The end result: The partner feels his or her relationship needs are not important.

-Not only might the parent or partner feel helpless in regard to alleviating the loved one's depression, he might feel as if he is a contributor.
-In fact, because of of distorted thinking, the depressed individual might believe their loved one is a contributor.
+Not only might the parent or partner feel helpless in regard to alleviating the loved one's depression he might also feel as if he is a contributor.
+In fact, because of distorted thinking, the depressed individual might believe their loved one is a contributor.
 But even when that is not the case, the parent or partner may experience an internal battle over what to say or not to say.
-In the case in the previous paragraph, a partner may not express his or her feelings of neglect, fearing they will contribute to the depressed mood of the other.
-This can further both issues: feeling neglected and feeling like a contributor to the depression.
+As mentioned, a partner may not express his or her feelings of neglect, fearing they will contribute to the depressed mood of the other.
+This can further both issues: Feeling neglected and feeling like a contributor to the depression.

-These criteria can lead to a multitude of other symptoms, including lack of sex drive, angry outbursts, irritability, social / personal withdrawal, and more.
-People experience different symptoms of depression.
-As such, one person’s depression might appear much different than another’s.
+These criteria can lead to a multitude of other symptoms, including a lack of sex drive, angry outbursts, irritability, withdrawal, and more.
+People experience different symptoms of depression, one person’s depression might appear much different than another’s.

 Many who live with a depressed person struggle with whether they are being supportive or enabling.
-Some believe “tough love” is what is needed.
+Some people believe “tough love” is needed.
 Being supportive and loving may appear to allow the depressed individual to remain stagnant.
 Pushing too much can lead to conflict and further withdrawal.

 It may seem like a hopeless situation.
 Still, there are still several things that can be done:

-Research depression, and what might be helpful.
-There are a number of things that are helpful for depression: exercise, meditation, 20 minutes of daily unblocked sunlight, medication, dietary changes, as well as a number of natural remedies.
+- Research depression.
+There are a number of things that are helpful for depression: Exercise, meditation, 20 minutes of daily unblocked sunlight, medication, dietary changes, as well as a number of natural remedies.
 More than just suggesting what can help, the loved one can engage in the new behavior.

-Be love.
+- Be love.
 This may be difficult, and sound corny, but, if you are following the suggestions above, you are already being love.
-Abraham Maslow suggested most people seek therapy as a result of deficiency in their love and belonging needs (Feist, Feist, & Roberts, p.276).
-Mood disorders (of which depression and its more chronic form, dysthymia, are a part) are the most common psychiatric diagnosis.
+Abraham Maslow suggested most people seek therapy as a result of a deficiency in their love and belonging needs.
+Mood disorders—of which depression and its more chronic form, dysthymia, are a part—are the most common psychiatric diagnosis.
 If Maslow is correct, love maybe at least part of the solution.
 As I wrote in “Love’s Tug of War,” putting real love first is difficult due to our own ego needs.
-But the ability to do so can be incredibly rewarding.
+But the ability to do so can be rewarding.
 In fact, you can use this to move toward your own self-actualization or enlightenment, as it is a vital part of each.
-Love should be the default strategy when you don’t know what else to do.
+Love should be the default strategy when you don’t know what to do.